Shelby Miller: Draft and minor leagues

 The St. Louis Cardinals selected Miller in the first round of the 2009 Major League Baseball draft.
 Rather than attend Texas A&M, Miller signed with the Cardinals, receiving a $2.875 million signing bonus on the August 17 deadline.
-The Cardinals assigned him to the Quad Cities River Bandits of the Class A Midwest League, where he made two appearances.
+The Cardinals assigned him to the Quad Cities River Bandits of the Single–A Midwest League, where he made two appearances.
 He returned to Quad Cities for the 2010 season, where he compiled a 7–5 win–loss record, a 3.62 ERA, 140 strikeouts and 33 walks in 104 1/3 innings pitched.
 During the season, he appeared in the All-Star Futures Game.
 He was named the Cardinals' minor league pitcher of the year after the season.

-Miller began the 2011 season with the Palm Beach Cardinals of the Class A-Advanced Florida State League (FSL).
-He was named the Cardinal Nation pitcher of the month for May 2011 after posting a 2.32 ERA for the month, and was promoted to the Springfield Cardinals of the Class AA Texas League at the beginning of June.
+Miller began the 2011 season with the Palm Beach Cardinals of the High–A Florida State League (FSL).
+He was named the Cardinal Nation pitcher of the month for May 2011 after posting a 2.32 ERA for the month, and was promoted to the Springfield Cardinals of the Double–A Texas League at the beginning of June.
 At the time of his promotion, he led the FSL with 81 strikeouts, and was considered the best pitching prospect in baseball by Keith Law of ESPN.com.
 Along with Carlos Martínez, Miller represented the Cardinals at the 2011 All-Star Futures Game.
 He made Baseball America's top prospect list in the 2011 midseason.
 The Cardinals named Miller their minor league pitcher of the month for June 2011.
 He pitched to a 9–3 win–loss record with a 2.70 ERA with 89 strikeouts in 86 2/3 innings pitched with Springfield.
 Miller totaled 25 starts with Palm Beach and Springfield, completing 139 1/2 innings and allowing a 2.70 ERA, 112 hits, 53 walks, and striking out 170 batters for an average of 11.0 strikeouts per nine innings pitched (K/9).
 After the season, Baseball America rated his fastball as the best in the Cardinals system, and named him a starting pitcher on their 2011 Minor League All-Star team.
 He was again named the Cardinals' Minor League Pitcher of the Year.

 Miller entered the 2012 season ranked as the fifth best prospect in baseball by MLB.com.
-After competing for a spot on the Cardinals roster, he began the 2012 season with the Memphis Redbirds of the Class AAA Pacific Coast League (PCL).
+After competing for a spot on the Cardinals roster, he began the 2012 season with the Memphis Redbirds of the Triple–A Pacific Coast League (PCL).
 Though he struggled in the beginning of the 2012 season, pitching to an ERA above 6.00 through the beginning of July, Miller pitched to an ERA below 3.00 for the remainder of the minor league season, and recorded 160 strikeouts for the Redbirds in 137 innings pitched.